neil-and-void/crypto-trading-bot/README.md

 # Crypto Trading Bot
 My crypto trading bot that uses a 12-5 EMA cross and 21 RSI strategy.
 This strategy enters a long position when the 5-period EMA crosses above the 12-period EMA and RSI has already crossed 50.
 This position is closed when either RSI crosses below 50 or the 12-period EMA dips below the 5-period EMA.
-I also configured the bot in a way that allows you to deposit or withdraw funds without have to stop the bot.
+The bot is also implemented in a way that allows you to deposit or withdraw funds without having to stop the bot.

 # Technologies Used
 * Python